 Submersible Pond Lights vs Downlights

-Submersible lights are hidden under water and are detachable from the energy source.
+Submersible lights are hidden under water and are sometimes detachable from the energy source.
 They are all waterproof and submersible.
+Algae overgrowth is usually a main downsight of this form of lighting.

-Downlights, on the other hand, are specifically designed for larger ponds and aquariums up to 16 feet deep.
+Downlights, on the other hand, are specifically designed for larger ponds and aquariums.
 They are usually above the surface and attached to a glass canopy or similar to hold them up from the water.

 Submersible pond lights are available in a variety of wattages and type.
 Some popular designs include the basic light, the mid-level light, the full-spectrum light, and the light with an ultraviolet sanitizer.

-If you already have an existing pond with no lights, it’s better to install a submersible light instead of replacing your whole pond.
-However, if you are building a new pond and have the option, it’s better to install a downlight.
+If you already have an existing pond with no lights, it’s better to install a submersible light instead of retrofitting your whole pond for downlights.
+However, if you are building a new pond and have the option, it’s really just a question of your personal preference of the angle you want the light to hit the water surface.
+Some people like the light coming out of the water with submersible lights, while other think it's better to install a downlight.

 Ponds with downlights don’t require you to do any additional maintenance to make them function.
-They are sturdy, durable, and can be used for years without needing any attention.
+They are sturdy, durable, and can be used for years without needing any attention as long as they are resistant to the elements and animals.

 What Is a Pond Downlight?